 Some of the nation's most powerful legal and political forces are trying to derail efforts to clean up the Chesapeake Bay and its rivers and streams.

-|Farmers across the Bay region are disproving this myth.
-In fact, pollution control practices are improving many farmers' bottom lines.
+Conservation-minded farmers across the Bay region are demonstrating that pollution control practices can improve the farmers' bottom lines.

 - Innovative conservation tillage practices not only reduce runoff of nitrogen, phosphorus, and sediment but also improve profitability (Gaining Ground Virginia).

 - Livestock farmers who use specific grazing practices to improve the quality of their pastures not only help improve water quality but also can be more profitable than conventional livestock farmers.
 (Maryland Grazers' Network).

 In addition, cost-share funding from the 2008 Federal Farm Bill, state programs such as Virginia's Natural Resources Conservation Fund, Maryland's Chesapeake Bay Trust Fund, and Pennsylvania's REAP agricultural tax credit program, and partnerships and initiatives spearheaded by CBF have enabled more farmers to voluntarily implement such conservation measures.

 FACT #3: The Chesapeake Clean Water Blueprint is an example of successful federal/state governmental cooperation.

 Pollution flows downstream, across state boundaries.
 That's a fact.
 Without federal and interstate cooperation, downstream economies and environments suffer from the waste generated by their upstream neighbors.
 That's why almost 30 years ago the Bay jurisdictions, the District of Columbia, Maryland, Pennsylvania, and Virginia signed the first of many inter-jurisdictional agreements with the U.S. Environmental Protection Agency recognizing the need for cooperative action to clean up the Chesapeake Bay.